Rick Pitino: Extortion attempt against Pitino

 On April 18, 2009, Pitino announced that he was the target of an extortion attempt.
 On April 24, Karen Cunagin Sypher, the wife of Louisville equipment manager Tim Sypher, was arraigned and charged in US District Court with extortion and lying to federal agents.
-The federal government alleged that Cunagin demanded vehicles and tuition money for her children from Pitino and later demanded $10 million from him.
+The federal government alleged that Sypher demanded vehicles and tuition money for her children from Pitino and later demanded $10 million from him.
 According to the federal complaint, the demands arose from an unspecified encounter between Sypher and Pitino.

-On August 11, Pitino admitted that he had sexual relations with Cunagin on August 1, 2003, at Porcini, a Louisville restaurant.
-Several weeks later, Cunagin told Pitino that she was pregnant and wanted to have an abortion, but added she did not have health insurance.
+On August 11, Pitino admitted that he had sexual relations with Sypher on August 1, 2003, at Porcini, a Louisville restaurant.
+Several weeks later, Sypher told Pitino that she was pregnant and wanted to have an abortion, but added she did not have health insurance.
 Pitino paid her $3,000 for the abortion.
 During the trial, Pitino downplayed the pair's sexual escapade, testifying that the entire act did not take more than 15 seconds.
-Cunagin claimed that her estranged husband, Tim Sypher, was paid to marry her.
+Sypher claimed that her estranged husband was paid to marry her.

 At a press conference on August 12, Pitino apologized for his indiscretion and stated that he would remain as coach.
 While Pitino's contract allowed for his firing for "acts of moral depravity or misconduct that damages the university's reputation", University of Louisville president James Ramsey announced on August 13 that Pitino would remain in his position.

-On August 6, 2010, a federal district court found Cunagin guilty of extortion and lying to federal agents.
+On August 6, 2010, a federal district court found Sypher guilty of extortion and lying to federal agents.
 She was eventually sentenced to 87 months in prison.
-Cunagin was released to a halfway house in January 2017.
-After her conviction, Cunagin hired new attorneys and accused the judge, prosecutors, her former attorneys, and Pitino of taking part in a conspiracy to ensure that she was found guilty.
+Sypher was released to a halfway house in January 2017.
+After her conviction, Sypher hired new attorneys and accused the judge, prosecutors, her former attorneys, and Pitino of taking part in a conspiracy to ensure that she was found guilty.
 She later expressed "exceptional remorse and contrition regarding her commission of her offenses".